 Complying with IFTA basics requires you to do a few important things:

 - Complete and submit an IFTA report every 90 days.
 The deadlines for these IFTA reports are April 30th, July 31st, October 31st, and January 31st.
+When the deadlines fall on a holiday or on a weekend, the deadline is usually extended to the following Monday.

 - Pay all the IFTA taxes due by the deadlines.